ellakoa/postcard-poem/content/posts/from-a-hill-top.md

   The world cannot still it's beat but I can still my mind and feet.
   This happy place comes from within
-  Being at one with the little things.
+  Being content with the little things.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-